Skip to contents

 reticulate::use_miniconda(condaenv)

 These functions must be executed before VWRfirstrun() is run in the R session.
-It should then automatically assume that a version of Python is correctly installed and only ask for other packages to be downloaded/installed if they are missing.
+The latter function should then automatically assume that a version of Python is correctly installed and only ask for other packages to be downloaded/installed if they are missing.
 To make sure the correct Python installation is being used, users can run:

 reticulate::py_config()